COVID-19 coronavirus Consumer Protection FAQ

 However, when a service has been suspended due to government restrictions (such as in this instance), your right to a full refund may be impacted.
 You should look at the terms and conditions of your contract and any cancellation policy announced by the business, and get in touch with them directly.

-We’re aware that some gyms are looking to provide alternative services, such as online workouts, in which case it may not be reasonable to expect to receive a full refund.
+We’re aware that some gyms are providing alternative services.
 Consumers do not have to accept the offer of an alternative and can request a refund, credit note or voucher if they prefer.